 Furniture and furnishings are not to be removed from the room/apartment at any time.
-Only bunkbeds and loft beds specifically approved by the University may be used within resident rooms, and only the use of approved beds is permitted.
+Only bunk-beds and loft beds specifically approved by the University may be used within resident rooms, and only the use of approved beds is permitted.
 All residence hall and apartment rooms are fully furnished.
 The University reserves the right to request that personal furniture be removed from the space if it presents a fire or safety hazard to the room/apartment.
 The University will not provide storage of one's personal belongings if the belongings do not adequately fit in the room/apartment.

-The use of other University furniture in an individual student room (i.e. taking furniture from a common area/lounge and putting that furniture in an individual room/apartment) will lead to referral to the Office of Residential Life or Student Conduct and Integrity.
+The use of other University furniture in an individual student room (i.e. taking furniture from a common area/lounge and putting that furniture in an individual room/apartment) will lead to referral to the Office of Residential Life or Office of Student Support and Accountability.